-Item Description Page The camera auto appropriate shoo fifteen modes Standard Night Scene Night Scene Portrait Landscape Flower Portrait AUTO PICT Auto Picture Sport Candlelight Blue Sky - Portrait× Blue Sky Portrait× Backlight Sunset Portrait× Sunset Group Photograph Text nera detects the matically release P Program aperture are set during shooting. other functions a Used for basic shooting.
+Item Description Page The camera automatically selects the appropriate shooting mode from the following fifteen modes Standard Night Scene Night Scene Portrait Landscape Flower Portrait AUTO PICT Auto Picture Sport Candlelight Blue Sky - Portrait× Blue Sky Portrait× Backlight Sunset Portrait× Sunset Group Photograph Text When the camera detects the pet's face, the shutter is automatically released.
+P Program Used for basic shooting.
 The shutter speed and aperture are set automatically by the camera during shooting.
-However, you can select and set other functions as desired, such as the flash mode and the number of recorded pixels HDR HDR Combines 3 images into a single image delivering a wider dynamic range image Handheld Night Snap Minimizes camera shake for shooting at night or other low light settings , # Movie For recording movies.
-Sound is recorded at the same time p.100 ₩ HS High Speed Movie Captures frames for slow motion playback p.107 S Digital Microscope Captures the bigger images of the closer objects p.65 Landscape For capturing landscape views.
-Enhances colors of sky and foliage × Flower For images of flowers.
-The outline of the flower is softened - 2 Portrait For capturing portraits.
-Reproduces a healthy and bright skin tone -
+However, you can select and set other functions as desired, such as the flash mode and the number of recorded pixels HDR HDR Combines 3 ima delivering a wide Handheld Night Snap Minimizes camera shake for shooting at night or other low light settings - , # Movie For recording movies.
+Sound is recorded at the same time p.100 , P HS High Speed Movie Captures frames for slow motion playback p.107 S Digital Microscope Captures the bigger images of the closer objects (fixed to 2010) p.66 Landscape For capturing landscape views.
+Enhances colors of sky and foliage - 茓 Flower For images of flowers.
+The outline of the flower is softened

-Item Description Page • Underwater For capturing images underwater p.98 ũ Underwater Movie Use this mode for taking underwater movies p.98 J Interval Shot Shoots a series of images at a specified interval of time p.66 Ŕ Interval Movie Shoots a series of images at a specified interval, and saves them as a movie p.104 ¢9 Surf & Snow For bright images such as sand or snow.
-Accurately meters for bright scenes Ŷ. Kids For capturing moving kids.
-Reproduces a healthy and bright skin tone ÷.
-Pet For capturing images of moving pets p.65 Se.
-Sport For a fast moving subject.
-Tracks the subject until the picture is taken - Night Scene For night time images.
-Use of a tripod or other support is suggested 27 Night Scene Portrait For images of people at night.
+Item Description Page 2 Portrait For capturing portraits.
+Reproduces a healthy and bright skin tone Underwater For capturing images underwater p.98 £ Underwater Movie Use this mode for taking underwater movies p.98 Ş Interval Shot Shoots a series of images at a specified interval of time p.67 æ Interval Movie Shoots a series of images at a specified interval, and saves them as a movie p.104 6 3 Surf & Snow For bright images such as sand or snow.
+Accurately meters for bright scenes Ŷ Kids For capturing moving kids.
+Reproduces a healthy and bright skin tone 10 5 Pet For capturing images of moving pets p.66 \$ Sport For a fast moving subject.
+Tracks the subject until the picture is taken 1 Night Scene For night time images.
+Use of a tripod or other support is suggested 67 Night Scene Portrait For images of people at night.
 Use of a tripod or other support is advised Fireworks For capturing fireworks.
-Use of a tripod or other support is suggested ۳s Food For images of food and prepared dishes.
-Enhances saturation and contrast (2) Digital SR Higher sensitivity reduces blur - Report For capturing images with an image size suitable for reports
+Use of a tripod or other support is suggested Ψs Food For images of food and prepared dishes.
+Enhances saturation and contrast ((2)) Digital SR Higher sensitivity reduces blur Report For capturing image with fixed 1280 x 960 pixels for reports